jasonjson/jasonjson.github.io/_posts/2015-10-21-evaluate-reverse-polish-notation.markdown

 - Brain Teaser
 author: Jason
 ---
-**Evaluate the value of an arithmetic expression in Reverse Polish Notation.
-Valid operators are +, -, *, /.
-Each operand may be an integer or another expression.**
+Evaluate the value of an arithmetic expression in Reverse Polish Notation.

+Valid operators are `+, -, *, /`.
+Each operand may be an integer or another expression.

+**Note that division between two integers should truncate toward zero**.

+It is guaranteed that the given RPN expression is always valid.
+That means the expression would always evaluate to a result, and there will not be any division by zero operation.

 ``` python
 class Solution: